funfannan/casperjs-http-status-check/README.md

 pass the list of URL in the 'urlList' array.

 Note: run it with --> casperjs test testUrl.js

-(Don't forget to write 'tet' before the script)
+(Don't forget to write 'test' before the script)